Top considerations in starting a cannabis-focused alternative investment fund

 In addition to the regulations already noted, states may have specialized restrictions on cannabis businesses that should be evaluated.
 Even in states where adult-use cannabis is legal, it is still highly regulated and closely monitored.
 Restrictions on advertising and licensing might apply to your fund as well as the businesses that you might evaluate for investment.
 Registration as an investment advisor at the federal and state levels can be affected by a fund’s involvement in the industry.

 Restrictions on percentages of cannabinoids in products can vary from state to state, meaning that products legal in one state might be illegal elsewhere.
-Also, hemp was recently removed from Schedule I classification and is no longer subject to Section 280E, so managers will need to pay attention to whether they are dealing with hemp or marijuana products and the distinctions between their treatments.
+Also, after being removed from Schedule I classification in 2018, hemp is no longer subject to Section 280E, so managers will need to pay attention to whether they are dealing with hemp or marijuana products and the distinctions between their treatments.
 Investment disclosures may be different for businesses promoting products from hemp-derived CBD vs. marijuana-derived CBD.

-As the cannabis industry matures, it will likely attract more structured forms of investment.
-At the very early stages of development, investment in the industry came from family offices, high-net-worth individuals, or others seeking direct investment in the operating companies themselves.
-But as the industry matures, an increasing number of investors will be interested in going through professional managers.
+Despite federal prohibition, the U.S. cannabis industry has experienced dramatic growth in recent years, and signs are trending for continued growth in 2022 and beyond.
+As the industry matures, it will likely attract more structured forms of investment: At the very early stages of development, investment mostly came from family offices, high-net-worth individuals, or others seeking direct investment in the operating companies themselves, but moving forward we expect that an increasing number of investors will be interested in going through professional managers.

 Marc J. Wolf, CPA, Partner, Financial Services industry co-leader